StergiosFotoglou/Mapty/README.md

 1. Add workouts near your Geo location.

-2. Add workouts to bookmarks to view it later.
+2. Add workouts to bookmarks to view them later.

-3. Click on workouts to see it's location.
+3. Click on workouts to see their location.